cachapa/firedart/README.md

 An incomplete, dart-native implementation of the Firebase SDK based on Firebase's REST and RPC interfaces.

-This library dependends only on [http](https://pub.dev/packages/http), [grpc](https://pub.dev/packages/grpc) and [protobuf](https://pub.dev/packages/protobuf) which should make it able to run in any environment capable of executing dart code.
+This library attempts to minimize dependencies with the intention of making it able to run in any environment capable of executing dart code.
+Currently it has been successfully tested ùsing the dart runtime (`x86-64` and `arm32`) as well as on Flutter Android, iOS and Desktop.

 Currently the only supported services are `Firebase Auth` and `Firestore`.